FIRST-Tech-Challenge/FtcRobotController/README.md

     * Shows firmware version for **all** Expansion and Control Hubs
 * Reworks network settings portion of Manage page
     * All network settings are now applied with a single click
-    * The Wi-Fi Direct channel of phone-based Robot Controllers can now be changed from the Manage page
+    * The Wi-Fi Direct channel of phone-based org.firstinspires.ftc.teamcode.Robot Controllers can now be changed from the Manage page
     * Wi-Fi channels are filtered by band (2.4 vs 5 GHz) and whether they overlap with other channels
-    * The current Wi-Fi channel is pre-selected on phone-based Robot Controllers, and Control Hubs running OS 1.1.2 or later.
+    * The current Wi-Fi channel is pre-selected on phone-based org.firstinspires.ftc.teamcode.Robot Controllers, and Control Hubs running OS 1.1.2 or later.
     * On Control Hubs running OS 1.1.2 or later, you can choose to have the system automatically select a channel on the 5 GHz band
 * Improves OnBotJava
     * New light and dark themes replace the old themes (chaos, github, chrome,...)
         * the new default theme is `light` and will be used when you first update to this version
     * OnBotJava now has a tabbed editor
     * Read-only offline mode
-* Improves function of "exit" menu item on Robot Controller and Driver Station
+* Improves function of "exit" menu item on org.firstinspires.ftc.teamcode.Robot Controller and Driver Station
     * Now guaranteed to be fully stopped and unloaded from memory
 * Shows a warning message if a LinearOpMode exists prematurely due to failure to monitor for the start condition
-* Improves error message shown when the Driver Station and Robot Controller are incompatible with each other
+* Improves error message shown when the Driver Station and org.firstinspires.ftc.teamcode.Robot Controller are incompatible with each other
-* Driver Station OpMode Control Panel now disabled while a Restart Robot is in progress
+* Driver Station OpMode Control Panel now disabled while a Restart org.firstinspires.ftc.teamcode.Robot is in progress
-* Disables advanced settings related to Wi-Fi Direct when the Robot Controller is a Control Hub.
+* Disables advanced settings related to Wi-Fi Direct when the org.firstinspires.ftc.teamcode.Robot Controller is a Control Hub.
 * Tint phone battery icons on Driver Station when low/critical.
 * Uses names "Control Hub Portal" and "Control Hub" (when appropriate) in new configuration files
 * Improve I2C read performance